TonyMontana-dev/Fall2024CAP/README.md

 # Fall2024CAP
 Fall 2024 Capstone Project

-## Progress Update: 11/20/2024
+## Progress Update: 11/27/2024

+This week I worked on fixing and adjusting the project manual.
+Adding sections to the manual and new content (check on /Project-Documents folder).
+I also worked on the website demo itself.
+Currently, I am facing a problem related to the community page.
+Everything seems to be working correctly, aside from the comments under the posts published by users.

+During testing phases, when commenting the correct POST request is confirmed and received by the database with the content of the packet.
+Yet in the front end, it is not visible.

+These are the following error lines returned by the Flask server terminal:

+The first one is the positive call made to make a post in the community page:
+127.0.0.1 - - [28/Nov/2024 00:55:22] "OPTIONS /api/v1/posts HTTP/1.1" 200 -
+127.0.0.1 - - [28/Nov/2024 00:55:23] "POST /api/v1/posts HTTP/1.1" 201 -
+127.0.0.1 - - [28/Nov/2024 00:55:23] "GET /api/v1/posts HTTP/1.1" 200 -

+As we can see we could post and GET therefore view our post.
+I can like the post which will return the following confirmation:
+127.0.0.1 - - [28/Nov/2024 00:57:09] "POST /api/v1/posts/paFNYv736-AKxw_voQZnOA/like HTTP/1.1" 200 -
+127.0.0.1 - - [28/Nov/2024 00:57:09] "GET /api/v1/posts HTTP/1.1" 200 -

+But when we comment:
+127.0.0.1 - - [28/Nov/2024 00:58:46] "OPTIONS /api/v1/posts/paFNYv736-AKxw_voQZnOA/comment HTTP/1.1" 200 -
+127.0.0.1 - - [28/Nov/2024 00:58:47] "POST /api/v1/posts/paFNYv736-AKxw_voQZnOA/comment HTTP/1.1" 200 -
+127.0.0.1 - - [28/Nov/2024 00:58:47] "GET /api/v1/posts HTTP/1.1" 200 -

+We can see the input was received and confirmed by the server.
+However, I cannot see it on the front-end side.
+I am currently navigating through forums and trying certain changes on the main structure of the community page.tsx.

+The updated project manual is available on the GitHub repository.

+## From the previous update:
-Last week I shared the main structure of the website.
+Two weeks ago I shared the main structure of the website.
 This week I spent some time understanding how to handle the database problem regarding the maximum limit size for requests.
 Unfortunately, using the Redis database through Upstash.com with a free tier I cannot exceed the 1MB limit size for requests.
 Therefore I cannot test the website with larger files unless I upgrade the membership to a paid one.

-Hence this week I researched some alternatives to the Redis database.
+Hence last week I researched some alternatives to the Redis database.
 I was able to find MongoDB, PostgreSQL, SQLite, Firestore/Firebase, and Supabase.
 There are also other options, however, I am looking for free solutions while maintaining the website scalable for future improvements.

 The following are the URLs of the database I researched: https://www.mongodb.com/